Social Work Profession

 - Abramowitz, M. (1998).
 Social work and social reform: An arena of struggle.
 Social Work, 43(6), 512–526.

 - Abramowitz, M., & Sherraden, M. (2016).
 Case to cause: Back to the future.
 Journal of Social Work Education, 52(51), 589–598.

 - Austin, D. (2000).
 Greeting the second century: A forward look for a historical perspective in social pedagogy in informal learning.
-In J. Hopps & R. Morris (Eds.), Social work at the millennium: Critical reflections on the future of the profession.
-New York, NY: Free Press.
+In J. Hopps & R. Morris (Eds.), Social work at the millennium: Critical reflections on the future of the profession (pp. 18–41).
+Free Press.

 - Bartlett, H. (1961).
 Analyzing social work practice in the health field.
-New York, NY: National Association of Social Workers.
+National Association of Social Workers.

 - Boddy, J., & Dominelli, L. (2016).
 Social media and social work: The challenges and a new ethical space.
 Australian Social Work, 70, 172–184.

 - Boehm, W. (1959).
 Objective of the social work curriculum of the future.
-New York, NY: Council of Social Work Education.
+Council of Social Work Education.

 - Bowles, D. D, Hopps, J. G., & Clayton, O. (2016).
 The impact and influence of HBCUs on the social work profession.
 Journal of Social Work Education, 52(1), 118–132.

 - Briggs, H. E., Briggs, V. G., & Briggs, A. C. (2016).
 Integrative practice in and for larger systems: Transforming administration of people, organizations, and communities through evidence-based management.
-New York, NY: Oxford University Press
+Oxford University Press.

 - Brooks, D. (2018, November 29).
 It’s not the economy, stupid.
 New York Times, p.
 A29.